joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 * Develop and maintain secure systems and applications.

-* Restrict access to cardholder data to only those who need it to perform their job duties.
+* Restrict access to cardholder data to need-to-know.

 * Assign a unique ID to each person with computer access.

 * Restrict physical access to cardholder data.

-* Track and monitor all access to network resources and cardholder data.
+* Monitor all access to network resources and cardholder data.

 * Regularly test security systems and processes.

 * Maintain a policy that addresses information security.

-The requirements are divided into six categories, including build and maintain a secure network, protect cardholder data, maintain a vulnerability management program, implement strong access control measures, regularly monitor and test networks, and maintain an information security policy.

-Merchants and service providers must meet all 12 requirements to be compliant with the standard.
-Compliance can be achieved through self-assessment or by engaging with a qualified security assessor (QSA) to conduct a formal audit.

-PCI DSS compliance is mandatory and failure to comply can result in fines, increased transaction fees, and the loss of the ability to process credit card payments.
+PCI DSS compliance can be achieved through self-assessment or by engaging with a qualified security assessor (QSA) to conduct a formal audit.
+Failure to comply can result in fines, increased transaction fees, and the loss of the ability to process credit card payments.
 Additionally, data breaches resulting from non-compliance can cause damage to the reputation of the affected organization and result in legal action by customers and regulatory authorities.

 ## Brooks' Law